awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-delay-queue.md

 1. Compile and run your program\.

-   The visibility timeout for a single message or multiple messages is configured\.
+   The delay queue is configured and the message is sent, received, and deleted\.